Here’s Why Older Pensioners Especially Should Apply for Pension Credit

 As I’ve said above, this applies especially to anyone who started receiving the state pension before April 2016 and is therefore getting the old basic state pension.
 This is lower than the new state pension, but you may potentially be eligible for the savings credit element of pension credit (as well as guarantee credit, which anyone of state pension age can qualify for).

-While savings credit is generally only a small amount, receiving it will make you eligible for a range of other discounts and benefits, including the government’s cost of living payments.
+While savings credit is generally only a small amount, receiving it will make you eligible for a range of other discounts and benefits, including (as from winter 2024) Winter Fuel Payments.
 So it really is well worth checking on the free online calculator and then applying (by phone or online) if it appears you might be eligible.

 Finally, you might like to know that (thankfully) my friend’s online application was successful.
-He got a letter a week later saying that he would be receiving pension credit (savings credit only) at a rate of about £5 a week, rising to just over £6 a week in April.
+He got a letter a week later saying that he would be receiving pension credit (savings credit only) at a rate of about £5 a week, rising to just over £6 a week the following April.
 Naturally he was pleased to hear this.
-And he was even more pleased when he realised he would be getting extra cost of living payments starting with £301 later this month, and other benefits and discounts as well.
-As an 83-year-old man who has recently lost his wife, this will certainly help make life a little more bearable for him in the months ahead.
+And he was even more pleased when he realised he would be getting the other benefits and discounts mentioned earlier as well.
+As an 84-year-old man who has recently lost his wife, this will certainly help make life a little more bearable for him.

 As always, if you have any comments or questions about this article, please do post them below.
 Just bear in mind that I am not a qualified financial adviser or benefits adviser and cannot provide personal financial advice.
 If you require specific advice or assistance, your local Citizens Advice office would be one good place to start.